SiegeEngineers/aoc-farm-auto-reseed/readme.md

 > **Note** This mod is sync-breaking.
 If you watch a game that was recorded _with_ farm-auto-reseed in a version of UserPatch _without_ it, you will get out of sync errors.

+## Recorded Game Parsers

+Toggling the farm reseed autoqueue is recorded in recorded game files.
+Existing parsers should not have issues reading those actions, but may want to treat queue toggles specially.

+Normally, when you queue a farm reseed, a "Game" action with type 13 is written, together with how many farms are queued (1 or more).
+When toggling the autoqueue, a "Game" action with type 13 is written, with the number of farms set to 0.

 ## Build

 This project can only be built with MinGW GCC compilers at this time.